Skip to main content

 I kept the appointment, but it wasn’t very reassuring.
 After a few appointments, I remember receiving a tentative diagnosis of bipolar disorder and depression.
 I requested therapy more than once but was made to feel that therapy was only available following a course of medication—if it was available at all.
 The doctor then prescribed medication I wasn’t sure I wanted to take.
 Side-effects, and the absence of expected benefits, ultimately made my mental state worse.
 I was on medications for some time, maybe a year or so, before I realized the negative effect it was having.
 I thought I was going crazy.

 A few years later, my thirties would prove to be filled with challenge and heartache.
 My mother passed away suddenly.
 My dog passed that year as well.
 Toxic romantic relationships took their toll.
-My father had a sex change that neither he nor my family told me about beforehand (that needs its own story, I’m sure).
 I also quit my job and started a new business.

 Needless to say, my plate was full.
 Overwhelmed, stressed, confused, angry, scared and scarred: suicide started to become a dominant thought.